djfdyuruiry/cnc-new-construction-options-fix/README.md

 ![Construction Yard Animation](docs/con-yard.gif)![Construction Yard Animation](docs/con-yard.gif)![Construction Yard Animation](docs/con-yard.gif)![Construction Yard Animation](docs/con-yard.gif)![Construction Yard Animation](docs/con-yard.gif)![Construction Yard Animation](docs/con-yard.gif)

-There are no builds yet available for you to try - I am scoping out what this project will be.
+There are no release builds yet - I am working on initial refactoring and behind the scenes changes first.

+If you are brave and want to try a dev build, grab the latest binaries here: https://github.com/djfdyuruiry/cnc-new-construction-options/releases/tag/latest

 As EVA would say: `NOT READY`

 ## Project Vision

-The main target will be `Tiberian Dawn`, with a view to move on to `Red Alert` when there are working enhancements to port from `Tiberian Dawn`.
+The main target will be a standalone `Tiberian Dawn` engine, with a view to move on to `Red Alert` when there are working enhancements to port from `Tiberian Dawn`.
+Eventually I want to also want to support using this repo as a mod for C&C Remastered Collection.

 My vision for `Tiberian Dawn`: